Making a spring lawn check results in achievement

 Irises

 “Snap out or reduce outspent stalks and dig pesky weeds.
-If you want to offer your irises a piece of a boost, sprinkle a LIGHT, emphasis light, software of a balanced fertilizer.
+If you want to offer your irises a piece of a boost, sprinkle a LIGHT, emphasis light, and software of a balanced fertilizer.
 You can deliver regular watering as much as of late June.”

 I will try this!